karlicoss/bleanser/README.md

 You might notice that if you removed 'Day 2', you'd still have an accurate backup, and we'd still have all 5 items, but its not obvious you can remove it since none of these are supersets of each other.

-`bleanser` is meant to solve this problem in a data agnostic way, so any export can be converted to a unique 'snapshot', and those can be sorted/compared against each other to find redundant data
+`bleanser` is meant to solve this problem in a data agnostic way, so any export can be converted to a normalised representation, and those can be compared against each other to find redundant data

+Sidenote: in particular this is describing how `--multiway` finds redundant files, see [`options.md`](./options.md) for more info

 ## How it works